eclipse/vorto/docs/VortoUserGuide_en/vorto_user_guide_en.md

 **Proceed as follows**

-1. In the information model project you want to create the mapping for (`PhilipsHue` in the example), navigate to the folder `src/models`.
+1. In the information model project you want to create the mapping for (`MyLightingDevice` in the example), navigate to the folder `src/models`.

 2. Select the folder `models` and right-click and choose **New > File** from the context menu.
    The **New File** dialog opens.